-The warrants granted on 30 September 2008 are exercisable from the date the company was admitted onto the AIM, a market operated by the London Stock Exchange for a period of 5 years as a subscription price of 0.02p per warrant share
+The warrants granted on 30 September 2008 were exercisable from the date the company was admitted onto the AIM, a market operated by the London Stock Exchange for a period of 5 years as a subscription price of 0.02p per warrant share.
+All of the warrants had been exercised at 31 December 2012.